Opinionpedia/opinionpedia/README.md

 Modify profile
 --------------

 Update a profile.
-Only fields included in request body are modified.
+Only fields included in the request body are modified.
+IP address profiles cannot be modified.

+Usernames cannot be numbers or IP addresses.
 ```
 Method: PATCH
-Path: /profile
+Path: /api/profile
 Headers: {
     Authorization: string;
 }